 The powertrain was developed with European technologies, also thanks to EU and national funding.
 This makes the Catalyst™ an NLR (No-License Required) engine and, in particular, ITAR-free, therefore exempt from US government control over exports

 The supply chain and the entire production chain will remain in the European eco-system.
 The GE sites involved in the program are: GE Aviation Czech, Avio Aero in Italy and Poland, GE Aviation Advanced Technology in Munich (Germany) and GE Engineering Design Center in Warsaw (Poland).
-Particularly, Avio Aero played a leading role in the development phase and led the program by realizing a Torino the design of the engine architecture and system integration, a Bari (in collaboration with the Polytechnic of Bari) the FADEC system, a Pomigliano d'Arco e Torino the various subsystems, including the combustor and transmissions and finally, a Toast the components in Additive Manufacturing.
+Particularly, Avio Aero played a leading role in the development phase and led the program by realizing a Turin the design of the engine architecture and system integration, a Bari (in collaboration with the Polytechnic of Bari) the FADEC system, a Pomigliano d'Arco e Turin the various subsystems, including the combustor and transmissions and finally, a Toast the components in Additive Manufacturing.

 The characteristics of the Catalyst ™ have led the engine to have a leading role in Clean Sky2, the largest European public-private research and development partnership between the European Commission and the European aviation industry, born with the aim of developing technologies innovative projects dedicated to the decarbonisation of air transport.